hsh-elc/grappa-webservice/documents/concept/documentation.md

 graders:

   # Submission requests must supply the target grader pool's ID
+  # An ID consists of: gradername and graderversion
+  # The gradername and graderversion must not contain a '$' character
   # This particular grader pool uses a Docker proxy backend plugin,
   # acting as a layer in between Grappa and the 'real' grader backend
   # plugin that resides within a Docker container.
 Every submission